All Products

 5. On the details page of the Monitoring Charts, click the File System Capacity tab to view the capacity monitoring details of the file system.

-View the capacity monitoring data by calling CloudMonitor API operations
+View data using the CloudMonitor API

 The following table describes the request parameters.